gympass/yoga/CONTRIBUTING.md

 ### Theming

+Every component has its own `theme` file.
+You can find it in its own folder.

+When building a new component, make sure to add values like paddings, colors, margins, to the component theme file.

-Yoga exposes a `createTheme` function in order to generate new themes, you can refer to [Theme Generator](https://gympass.github.io/yoga/components/theming/themeGenerator) in order to see how to create custom themes.
+To create custom themes, Yoga exposes a `createTheme` function in order to generate new themes, you can refer to [Theme Generator](https://gympass.github.io/yoga/components/theming/themeGenerator) in order to see how to create custom themes.

 ### Web